Painful Bowel Movements: Know its Causes & Treatment

 Seek immediate medical attention if you have:

-Pelvic pain often responds to over-the-counter pain relievers, but be sure to consult your doctor before taking any type of medication during pregnancy.
+Pelvic pain often responds to pain relievers, but be sure to consult your physician before taking any type of medication during pregnancy.

 In some cases, rest can help.
-In others, gentle movements and light exercise will be more beneficial.
+In others, gentle movements and mild exercise will be more beneficial.
 Try these tips:

-• Place a hot water bottle on your abdomen to see if it helps relieve the cramps or take a warm bath.
+• Put a hot water bottle on your abdomen to see if it helps relieve the cramps or take a warm bath.

-• Elevate your legs.
-This can help relieve pelvic pain and pain, which affects the lower back or thighs.
+• Elevate your legs to ease pelvic pain in the lower back or thighs.

-• Try yoga, prenatal yoga, and meditation, which can also be helpful for pain management.
+• Try yoga, prenatal yoga, and meditation, to relieve pain.

 • Take herbs, such as willow bark, which can help reduce pain.
 Obtain your doctor's approval before using it during pregnancy.